randy3k/R-Box/README.md

 ```

 #### Cmder settings

+There are two things that you need to do:

 1. Due to this [bug!?](http://www.autohotkey.com/board/topic/92360-controlsend-messes-up-modifiers/), you have to change the paste shortcut of Cmder from `shift+insert` to `ctrl+shift+v` in Cmder settings.